ducktrshessami/code-refactor/README.md

-# code-refactor
+# horiseon-info
-Refactoring a webpage for search engine optimization.
+This repo contains the HTML and CSS for the Horiseon homepage.

 ## Horiseon
 A service that helps with: